 For exemption from entry quarantine, only Norwegian certificates for documented COVID-19 are approved.

 There is no quarantine duty for people who arrive in Norway from regions/countries with sufficiently low transmission.
 For an overview of which areas/ countries this applies to see:

 - Regulations for infection control measures for the coronavirus outbreak

 There are some exemptions from quarantine duty and the most important are described below.
-A full overview of the exemptions can be found on the website of the Directorate of Health's pages for more information:
+See the regulations and the Norwegian Directorate of Health's pages for more information:

 Employees and contractors with frequent border crossings who arrive in Norway from areas in Sweden or Finland with quarantine duty are exempt from entry quarantine during working hours if they are tested for SARS-CoV-2 in Norway at least every 7 days, unless they have stayed in another area than Sweden and Finland with quarantine duty in the 10 days prior to arrival in Norway.
 This also applies for healthcare workers who commute from Sweden and Finland, as long as they are not also working in the Swedish or Finnish health service.

 - Possibility to reallocate personnel from elsewhere in the organisation

 Examples of employees who can be considered for work during the quarantine period: